LucasBerzuk/COMP2600A2/README.md

 ### GitHub: Distributed Version Control

 First, after you have all of the required installations complete, you will need to create an account on GitHub and initialize a new repository.
-The benefit of using a distributed version control system such as GitHub is outlined in Etter's book, it allows you to store your source code in the same repository as your documentation, just like how this README is in the same place as the code for my personal website!
+The benefit of using a distributed version control system such as GitHub is outlined in Etter's book.
+Distributed version control allows you to work offline, have better performance, and most importantly; the majority of developers prefer something such as GitHub for technical documentation.

-- Step 1: To create an account on GitHub, click [here](https://github.com/)
+- Step 1: To create an account on GitHub, click [here](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)
-- Step 2: Then navigate your way to the new repository button and click create a new repository.
+- Step 2: Then navigate your way to the new repository button on the GitHub website, and click create a new repository.
   - You may name the repository whatever you like.
   - There are many other options you can enable for a repository, but I suggest just using the default options.